-And what are some of your favorite things to pair with La Follette wines?
+And what are some of your favorite food pairings with La Follette wines?

-My wife is a great cook and I generally leave the pairings to her but I can say that when I make a dessert wine, pairing it on my wife with some smeary Pt.
+My wife is a great cook and I generally leave the food and pairings to her but I can say that when I make a dessert wine, pairing it on my wife with some smeary Pt.
 Reyes Blue or Humboldt Fog can be pretty darned exciting!
 (Get more ideas for food and wine pairings here!)

 Besides your wines, what are a few of your favorite wines?